This post was updated in April 2020.

 Check our complete itinerary to read more detailed information about getting from A to B. We traveled by night train, taxi, plane, bus, bike and more!

 3. Cost of food and drinks in Vietnam

 In total we spent 17.145.000VND / €686 / $772 on food and drinks, on average 571.500VND / €23/ $25,70 a an average travel day.

 The food in Vietnam is fantastic!
 Everything is fresh, you can add spices if you like, eat soup for breakfast, lunch and dinner and find delicious smoothies on every corner.
 Banh Mi was another favorite of mine.

 4. Activities in Vietnam

-You can download the infographic with the information about costs of a trip to Vietnam below.
-If you have questions, don’t hesitate to leave a comment!
+You can download the infographic with all the information about our Vietnam trip budget below.
+If you have any questions, don’t hesitate to leave a comment!